 ► Lower limb dystonia: Dystonia of the leg, foot, and/or toes.

 - Musicians' dystonias (task-specific)

-- Early-onset generalized dystonia (DYT1 and non-DYT1): Early-onset generalized dystonia is characterized by twisting of the limbs and torso.
+- Generalized dystonia: Generalized dystonia is characterized by twisting of the limbs and torso.

 - Dopa-responsive dystonia: A group of dystonias that respond to a medication called levodopa.